 The only property interests of Palamina are its interests in the Mexico Properties and the Peru Properties.
-As a result, unless Palamina acquires additional property interests, any adverse developments affecting any one of these properties would likely have an adverse effect upon Palamina and would adversely affect the potential mineral resource development, profitability, financial performance and condition and results of Palamina and its strategies and plans.
 Except for the El Santuario property, none of the Mexico Properties or Peru Properties is currently a material property for purposes of NI 43-101.
 While Palamina may seek to acquire additional mineral properties that are consistent with its business objectives, there can be no assurance that Palamina will be able to identify suitable additional mineral properties or, if it does identify suitable properties, that it will have sufficient financial resources to acquire such properties or that such properties will be available on terms acceptable to Palamina or at all.